Rudy Lai

 2024 Q2

-Discussions on balancing the promise and pragmatism of AI, emphasizing future applications like diagnostics, patient engagement, and clinical workflow simplification.
+Focus on balancing promise and pragmatism of AI including generative AI to improve diagnostics, patient engagement, and clinical documentation.

 2024 Q1